Is Lifeproof Flooring Worth It? 2023 Review

 Easy To Clean

 You don’t need to do anything special to clean this floor.
 It cleans up easy and looks great when done.

-It’s recommended that you just dust or vacuum it and then clean it with a pH-neutral cleaner (what is a pH-neutral cleaner? lol).
+It’s recommended that you just dust or vacuum it and then clean it with a pH-neutral cleaner or natural solution.